 But user stories can become a hot mess of unspoken, undocumented fragments of possible requirements.
 New user story practices have emerged that have improved their usefulness over the last ten years.
 Jeff Paton's story mapping technique brings a shared understanding of the big picture and prioritised releases so that user stories avoid the hot mess syndrome.

-I’ll be writing more about the user story practices I have used successfully in my CRM projects in upcoming articles.
-Meantime, I’d love to hear about any other requirements analysis or management practices that you have used successfully on your CRM projects in the comments below.
+I'll be writing more about the user story practices I have used successfully in my Dynamics 365 projects in upcoming articles.
+Meantime, I'd love to hear about any other requirements analysis or management practices that you have used successfully on your Dynamics projects in the comments below.